joaopalet/cli-test/README.md

-# cli-test
+# JP CLI

-Testing build a CLI and distribute with Homebrew
+A CLI built to test distributions with Homebrew and Snapcraft.